-Business Process Outsourcing (BPO) is a kind of outsourcing in which the company outsources a specific activity/process related to its business to a third party service provider.
-The concept of Business Process Outsourcing (BPO) comes from the fact that the companies want to concentrate on the core competency and can outsource other important but non core processes to third party service providers.
+Business Process Outsourcing (BPO) is a kind of outsourcing in which the company outsources a specific activity/process related to its business to a 3rd party service provider.
+The concept of BPO comes from the fact that the companies want to concentrate on the core competency and can outsource other important but non-core processes to third-party service providers.
 Knowledge process outsourcing (KPO) and Legal Process Outsourcing (LPO) are now emerging as important subsets of BPO.

 Thus, Business process outsourcing, or BPO, is a business practice in which one organization hires another company to perform a task (i.e., process) that the hiring organization requires for its own business to successfully operate.

 Advantages of Business Process Outsourcing

 - Increase in efficiency of the business process.

 - Focused teams solving problems.